IntelPython/numba-dpex/docs/user_guides/debugging/local_variables.rst

 ``info locals``
 ---------------

-Run GDB debugger:
+Run the debugger:

 .. literalinclude:: ../../../numba_dppy/examples/debug/commands/docs/local_variables_0
     :language: shell-session
     :lines: 1-6

-GDB output on "no optimization" level ``NUMBA_OPT=0``:
+Run the ``info locals`` command.
+The sample output on "no optimization" level ``NUMBA_OPT=0`` is as follows:

 .. literalinclude:: ../../../numba_dppy/examples/debug/commands/docs/local_variables_0
     :language: shell-session
     :lines: 8-48
     :emphasize-lines: 1-16, 24-39

-Since GDB debugger does not hit a line with target variable, the value of this variable is equal to 0.
+Since the debugger does not hit a line with the target variable ``l1``, the value equals 0.
 The true value of the variable ``l1`` is shown after stepping to line 22.

 .. literalinclude:: ../../../numba_dppy/examples/debug/commands/docs/local_variables_0
     :language: shell-session
     :lines: 49-66
     :emphasize-lines: 1-16

-When GDB debugger hits the last line of the kernel, ``info locals`` command returns all the local variables with their values.
+When the debugger hits the last line of the kernel, ``info locals`` command returns all the local variables with their values.

 .. note::

-    Known issues:
-      - GDB debugger can show the variable values, but these values may be equal to 0 after the variable is explicitly deleted or the function scope is ended.
-For more information refer to `Numba variable policy <https://numba.pydata.org/numba-doc/latest/developer/live_variable_analysis.html?highlight=delete#live-variable-analysis>`_.
+    The debugger can show the variable values, but these values may be equal to 0 after the variable is explicitly deleted or the function scope is ended.
+For more information, refer to `Numba variable policy <https://numba.pydata.org/numba-doc/latest/developer/live_variable_analysis.html?highlight=delete#live-variable-analysis>`_.

-GDB output on "O1 optimization" level ``NUMBA_OPT=1``:
+When you use "O1 optimization" level ``NUMBA_OPT=1`` and run the ``info locals`` command, the output is as follows:

 .. literalinclude:: ../../../numba_dppy/examples/debug/commands/docs/local_variables_1
     :language: shell-session